AJames03/PHP_Documentation/PHP_MongoDB.md

 **Step 3:** If you are in the command line type ***composer require mongodb/mongodb*** &nbsp;
 ---
-#### "Congratulation now you can create a website which integrated to MongoDB Compass and PHP"

 **DISCLAIMER:** To make sure that there's no copyright issue I provide the links of website which our sources.
 &nbsp;